addyhebou/GIRL-SCOUT-LIBRARY/README.md

 1) Tag Cards - Week One

 You may not even know what the terms above even mean, but you'll understand over time!

-How To Open HTML in Atom:
-Click this link right here: https://atom.io/packages/open-html-in-browser